-As a precaution, candidates should wait until they have met all contingencies listed in a formal job offer prior to submitting a resignation at their current job, selling their home, signing a lease or incurring other moving expenses.
+As a precaution, candidates should wait until they have met all contingencies listed in a formal job offer before submitting a resignation at their current job, selling their home, signing a lease, or incurring other moving expenses.

 If you think you might have a case, you should consult a lawyer in your state and make sure that the attorney has won similar cases and is willing to be compensated on a contingency basis.

-How to Minimize the Chances That Your Job Offer Will Be Withdrawn
+Minimizing the Chance Your Offer Will Be Withdrawn

 It’s possible to do everything right and still wind up losing a job offer after it’s been extended, but there are things you can do to minimize the risk.

-- Know your rights.
-For the most part, employers can conduct background checks, including credit and criminal history.
-However, the Fair Credit Reporting Act restricts how they can ask for and use the information.
-In addition, some states and cities have further restrictions about what employers can and can’t ask during employment pre-screening.
-As of August 2017, 29 states prohibit employers from asking about criminal history.
+Also, some states and cities have further restrictions about what employers can and can’t ask during employment pre-screening.
+As of July 2019, 35 states and 150 cities and counties prohibit employers from asking about criminal history.
 This “ban-the-box” legislation is intended to protect job applicants from discrimination.

-- Consider getting it in writing.
-In an interview with The Balance, Mimi Moore, Partner in the Chicago office of Bryan Cave LLP, suggests asking if the job offer letter can specify what will happen if the offer is rescinded.
-If so, it’s important to be specific about any signing bonuses, advances and/or moving allowances.
+In an interview with The Balance Careers, Mimi Moore, Partner in the Chicago office of Bryan Cave LLP, suggests asking if the job offer letter can specify what will happen if the offer is rescinded.
+If so, it’s important to be specific about any signing bonuses, advances, and moving allowances.